-- i. it is not located in the AONB or in a designated landscape of the local Plan; - ii. it is not affect the character of the setting to the AONB and in any event they are located and designed to suit the character of the local landscape; - iii. it is effectively screened; - iv. it will not cause harmful noise or light pollution; and - v. it comprise a gross site area of no more than I Ha.
+- i. they are located and designed to suit the character of the local landscape; - ii. it is effectively screened; - iii. it will not cause significent harmful noise or light pollution

-This policy supports in principle the development of renewable energy for the Parish to contribute to global measures to tackle climate change.
+5.65 This policy supports in principle the development of renewable energy for the Parish to contribute to global measures to tackle climate change.
 However, it acknowledges that there are parts of the Parish where such development is not appropriate as a matter of principle, i.e. the nationally and locally designated landscapes.
 Elsewhere, a solar array may be suitable provided the potential for negative landscape and amenity effects can be satisfactorily mitigated.